Professor: Theory / Composition

 Matthew Bribitzer-Stull, a native of Minnesota, joined the faculty of the School of Music in 2002.
 Previously, he taught at Penn State University and the Eastman School of Music.
 Bribitzer-Stull received the Ph.D. in music theory from Eastman in 2001.
 During his tenure there he served as co-editor of the journal Intégral.
 His doctoral thesis examined thematic development and dramatic association in Wagner's Ring.

 Bribitzer-Stull's teaching and research interests include: Wagner, counterpoint, pedagogy, and the intersections between tonal structure and extra-musical association.
 He has delivered papers and presentations on these topics to regional, national, and international audiences at more than 20 venues.
 His publications appear in: Journal of Music Theory (forthcoming), Music Analysis, Intégral, Journal of Schenkerian Studies (forthcoming), Music Theory Spectrum, Journal of Musicological Research, Journal of Music Theory Pedagogy, and in New Millennium Wagner Studies: Essays on Music and Culture (Palgrave 2007), an interdisciplinary essay anthology of which Bribitzer-Stull is also co-editor.
 Most recently, Oxford University Press has published the 940-page Anthology for Analysis and Performance.
-His book, Understanding the Leitmotif: From Wagner to Hollywood Film Music is forthcoming from Cambridge University Press
+His book, Understanding the Leitmotif: From Wagner to Hollywood Film Music was published by Cambridge University Press in 2015.

 Bribitzer-Stull was a fellow at the Mannes Institute on Chromaticism at Yale in June of 2006 and has served in a variety of leadership positions with the Society for Music Theory and Music Theory Midwest.
 He was named the 2007 Emerging Scholar by the Society for Music Theory.